Vernon Davis

-Vernon Davis (born January 31, 1984) is an American former professional football player who was a tight end in the National Football League (NFL).
-He played college football for the Maryland Terrapins, and was drafted by the San Francisco 49ers sixth overall in the 2006 NFL Draft.
-In 2009, Davis co-led the NFL in touchdown receptions and consequently earned his first of two career Pro Bowl selections.
+Vernon Leonard Davis (born January 31, 1984) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Maryland Terrapins, earning first-team All-American honors in 2005.
+Davis was selected by the San Francisco 49ers with the sixth overall pick of the 2006 NFL draft.
+In 2009, he co-led the NFL in touchdown receptions and consequently earned his first of two career Pro Bowl selections.

-In the 2011–12 NFL playoffs with the 49ers, Davis caught the game-winning touchdown pass from Alex Smith against the New Orleans Saints, referred to as "The Catch III".
-In 2015, he was traded to the Denver Broncos, where he won Super Bowl 50 with the team over the Carolina Panthers.
-Davis then signed with the Washington Redskins in 2016, where he played until his retirement following the 2019 season.
+In the 2011–12 NFL playoffs with the 49ers, Davis caught the game-winning touchdown pass from Alex Smith against the New Orleans Saints, referred to as "the Catch III".
+In 2015, Davis was traded to the Denver Broncos, where he won Super Bowl 50 with the team over the Carolina Panthers.
+He then signed with the Washington Redskins in 2016, where he played until retiring following the 2019 season.

 Early life

 Davis attended Truesdell Elementary in Washington, D.C., and later attended Paul Public Charter School for middle school.
-However, Paul did not have a football team, and thus Davis played for neighboring MacFarland Middle School.
+However, Paul did not have a football team, and Davis played for neighboring MacFarland Middle School as a result.
 He went on to attend Dunbar High School in Washington.
-He was a letterman in football, basketball, and track & field.
+Davis was a letterman in football, basketball, and track & field.
+At Dunbar, he was teammates with future Cleveland Browns kick return specialist and wide receiver, Josh Cribbs.
+Davis played tight end and safety, but he also played wide receiver, kick returner, linebacker, and defensive end.
+In his senior season, Davis caught 21 passes for 511 yards and five touchdowns, despite missing three games with a deep bone bruise below his knee.
+Davis also caught three two-point conversions and returned two kick offs and two punts for touchdowns.
+As a junior, he had 35 receptions for 385 yards.
 Rated as a four-star recruit by Rivals.com, Davis was listed as the fourth-best tight end prospect of the class of 2003.
-At Dunbar, he was teammates with future Cleveland Browns kick return specialist and wide receiver, Josh Cribbs.